Podiatry Billing Services in Michigan

 Blue Cross Blue Shield of Michigan processes the largest share of Michigan commercial podiatry claims.
 We know their MI specific fee schedules, prior authorization requirements for podiatry procedures, and their appeal timelines when claims are denied.
 Medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented.

-Medicare (WPS) Podiatry Coverage
+Medicare (WPS Health Insurance (Jurisdiction 8)) Podiatry Coverage

 Denial Prevention for Michigan Podiatry